January 2010 – September 2017

 Will The Patterson Foundation offer grants or other funding for diabetes projects?

 The Patterson Foundation selected USF Health as its strategic partner for Bringing Science Home.
 No additional partners or proposals will be accepted or pursued.
-Findings, conclusions, and recommendations are shared widely to inform the work that others are doing.
+Findings, conclusions, and recommendations were shared widely to inform the work that others are doing.

 Through The Patterson Foundation’s $5.6 million investment, Bringing Science Home led the creation of several projects and programs, including: